Ward republic: Modern practices

 The term "ward" or "precinct" continues to be used for subdivisions of counties or municipalities, but usually only as voting districts to send representatives to county government, or for the administration of county or municipal functions.
 Most of those subdivisions contain too many people to fit Jefferson's vision.
 The closest would be voting precincts, which in most states tend to consist of about 3,000 people.
 There are also small townships and neighborhood associations that realize that concept for at least some people.

 Jefferson envisioned a society of small landholders, continuing the system set up by John Locke for the colonies that became North and South Carolina.
 However, the adoption of the fee simple model of land titles encouraged large landholdings that would make it more difficult to establish ward republics everywhere.

 The ward republic model has continued to be advocated by reformers, especially some Libertarians, who argue that the trend toward government centralization presents a threat to rights and liberty, discourages civic virtue, and encourages dependency.

-The Church of Jesus Christ of Latter-day Saints is organized into wards at the most local level.
-These wards typically include roughly 100 families.